LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

 ## Main sheet: Business activity analysis

 Corresponding to the aggregation levels presented in the above section, the predefined main sheet of the Business Activity predefined dashboard contains a panel for each aggregation level.
-Since the panels are identical in metrics and attributes, the following section outlines the common list of metrics, followed by the additional functionality at the relevant level.
+The metrics are not identical across all panels.
+Brand, Campaign, Engagements have the same funnel at their aggregated level.
+LOB and Entry Point do not contain any information following an opened conversation.

 ### Common to all panels

 ![](/img/business-activity-dashboard3.png)

-There are four available panels in this dashboard: Site, LoB, Campaign, and Engagement.
+There are four available panels in this dashboard: Brand, LoB, Campaign, Engagement and entry point.

 **Top data bar (Grid)**